-Despite being a small breed that loves being showered with affection, they are not simply a lapdog.
-They are an active, curious and energetic breed, and they will need a decent amount of daily exercise and plenty of enrichment around the home to keep them stimulated.
+Despite its small size and love of pampering, löwchens are not simply lapdogs.
+They are an active, curious, and energetic breed, and they will need a decent amount of daily exercise and plenty of enrichment around the home to keep them stimulated.
 They are known for enjoying and excelling in agility and will enjoy mental stimulation from dog puzzles.
 Likewise, they can definitely get their exercise indoors (as well as outdoors), provided they live in a big enough home for brief games of catch or physical activity.

 The löwchen has a long, single coat and, while they do not shed much, they will need regular grooming to prevent mats and tangles from developing.
-Their coat grows quickly too, and they will need regular clipping to stop it becoming unruly.
-They are usually given a simple puppy trim, or they can be given the traditional show style Lion Clip that the breed is synonymous with.
+Their coat grows quickly too and they'll need regular clipping to stop it from becoming unruly.
+They are usually given a simple puppy trim, but can also receive the traditional show-style Lion Clip that distinguishes the breed.
 This style of clip varies depending on the country you are in, but it generally involves the hair around their rear end being shaved off completely.

 Common Health Problems

-The Löwchen is generally considered to be a robust and healthy little breed.
-As with most breeds though, they are known for being associated with a few inheritable health conditions.
+Löwchens are generally considered a robust and healthy breed.
+However, as with most breeds, they are known for being associated with a few inheritable health conditions.
 A good breeder will perform health checks on prospective parents to minimize the risk of these conditions developing in puppies.

-Some of the conditions they can be prone to include:
+Some of the conditions Löwchens can be prone to include:

 - Progressive Retinal Atrophy (PRA): This is a degenerative eye condition that can eventually lead to complete blindness.
-It is not curable.
-Most dogs, however, can learn to adjust to their sight loss and still enjoy a high quality of life with the right support from their owners.
+It is not curable—however, most dogs can learn to adjust to their sight loss and still enjoy a high quality of life with proper support from their owners.

-- Luxating Patella: This is another joint issue, this time to do with the knee slipping out of place.
-Again, like with hip dysplasia, it can range in its severity and is another one that can require surgery if the problem is serious.
+- Luxating Patella: This is another joint issue, this time involving the knee joint slipping out of place.
+Like with hip dysplasia, it can range in severity and is another issue that can require surgery if the problem is serious.